Flint Engine Operations: History

 Flint Engine South began operations in 2002.
 It produced inline five and six cylinder versions of the GM Atlas engine until that engine line was discontinued in 2009 alongside the GMT360 platform.
-Shortly after Flint Engine South was completed, Powertrain Flint (aka Flint North) was closed and demolished.
+Shortly after Flint Engine South was completed, Powertrain Flint (a.k.a.
+Flint North) was closed and demolished.

 Flint Engine South also produced 3.6L High Feature DOHC V6 engines (HFV6) for the Chevrolet Traverse, Buick Enclave, and GMC Acadia crossover utility vehicles and Cadillac CTS and STS sedans.
 High Feature engines were produced in the northern half of the plant.

 On September 25, 2008, GM announced a $370 million investment to build another engine plant at the Flint South complex.
 The new plant was designed to produce the 1.4L GM Family 0 engine ("FamZero") for the Chevrolet Cruze and Volt models beginning in 2010.
 However, major work was suspended that December as the automotive industry crisis worsened, eventually resulting in the General Motors Chapter 11 reorganization of 2009.
 By February 2009, GM announced that rather than a new plant, the existing plant would be retooled for FamZero.
 That October, GM announced it was investing $200 million to complete the retooling, with production scheduled to start in late 2010.
 In November 2010, GM announced additional investments in Flint to increase production to a planned 1,200 FamZero engines per day by the end of 2012.